SkuVault is happy to officially announce the launch of our Lots, FIFO, and FEFO features. Each feature is beneficial to the following industries:

 - You can track stock with our Lots filters, where you can filter by expiration date.
 While we don’t have notifications that say a Lot is about to expire, you can see what’s about to expire by filtering your Lots by date.

-Who it’s for: Again, expiration dates are ideal for any retailers selling perishable goods.
+Who it’s for: This method is useful for companies working with perishable goods to maximize inventory.
 Third party food retailers are also included.

 *Important note: Most systems don’t use expiration dates, but we do!